stevetyler/javascript-reference/README.md

 In bubbling model it is the opposite.
 In this model the event will be first handled by the li first and the ul and at the last by the div element.

-How this works in JavaScript
+How 'this' works in JavaScript
 ------

 This always refers to the “owner” of the function we're executing, or rather, to the object that a function is a method of.
 When we define our faithful function doSomething() in a page, its owner is the page, or rather, the window object (or global object) of JavaScript.
 An onclick property, though, is owned by the HTML element it belongs to.